STATE LAW PROHIBITS OUTSIDE ALCOHOL. Beer by the glass is available to enjoy outdoors.

 A complex, full-bodied, dry red wine made from their estate-grown Norton grapes.
 Norton fans will love the bold and rich layers of berries, plums, toast and spice.
 French and American oak aging intensifies the complexity and provides a smoky, vanilla finish.

-Outside food is welcome on days we do NOT have a food vendor on site.
-Thank you!
+Reminder that no outside food is allowed on days when we have a food vendor on site.
+Thank you for your support!

 To create honest, inspired beers for the craft beer fanatic.